ValidMind for model development 3 — Integrate custom tests

 ❌ High Pearson Correlation

-The High Pearson Correlation test evaluates the linear relationships between feature pairs to identify potential redundancy or multicollinearity.
-The results table presents the top ten absolute Pearson correlation coefficients between feature pairs, each accompanied by a Pass or Fail status based on a threshold of 0.3.
-Only one feature pair exceeds the threshold, while the remaining pairs display lower correlation magnitudes and pass the test criteria.
+The High Pearson Correlation test identifies pairs of features in the dataset that exhibit strong linear relationships, with the aim of detecting potential feature redundancy or multicollinearity.
+The results table lists the top ten feature pairs ranked by the absolute value of their Pearson correlation coefficients, along with their corresponding Pass or Fail status based on a threshold of 0.3.
+Only one feature pair exceeds the threshold, while the remaining pairs display lower correlation values and pass the test criteria.

 Key insights:

-• Single feature pair exceeds correlation threshold: The (Age, Exited) pair registers a coefficient of 0.3571, surpassing the 0.3 threshold and resulting in a Fail status.
+• Single feature pair exceeds correlation threshold: The pair (Age, Exited) registers a Pearson correlation coefficient of 0.3221, surpassing the 0.3 threshold and resulting in a Fail status.

-• All other feature pairs below threshold: The remaining nine feature pairs exhibit absolute correlation coefficients ranging from 0.0375 to 0.1868, all classified as Pass.
+• All other feature pairs below threshold: The remaining nine feature pairs have absolute correlation coefficients ranging from 0.1917 to 0.0418, all classified as Pass.

-The results indicate that the dataset contains minimal evidence of strong linear relationships among most feature pairs, with only the (Age, Exited) pair exhibiting moderate correlation above the defined threshold.
-The overall correlation structure suggests low risk of widespread multicollinearity or feature redundancy based on linear associations.
+The test results indicate that the dataset contains minimal evidence of high linear correlation among most feature pairs, with only the (Age, Exited) pair marginally exceeding the specified threshold.
+The overall correlation structure suggests low risk of multicollinearity or feature redundancy within the evaluated features.

 Parameters: